Movies and TV series filmed in Oxford

 7.7/10

-This X-Men prequel shows Xavier’s time at Oxford University.
+In the X-Men prequel X-Men: First Class, we get a fascinating glimpse into Professor Charles Xavier’s early life, including his time at Oxford University.
+Several iconic Oxford locations are featured in the film, lending it an authentic academic atmosphere.
 Some of the locations featured include the Sheldonian Theatre and the Bridge of Sighs

 Transformers: The Last Knight (2017)